Janine Chasseguet-Smirgel: Psychoanalytical critic of the French students' rebellion in 1968

+Notably, Lacan mentioned this book with great disdain.
+While Grunberger and Chasseguet-Smirgel were still cloaked by the pseudonym, Lacan remarked that for sure none of the authors belonged to his school, as none would stoop to such a low drivel.

 The ego ideal

 Chasseguet-Smirgel's critique of the totalitaritan ideology was a contribution to psychohistory.
 In her 1973 study La maladie d'idéalité (The ego ideal : a psychoanalytic essay on the malady of the ideal), Chasseguet-Smirgel expanded upon her neo-Freudian reworking.
 Fantasy plays a vital role in the normative development of the individual—it "implies the idea of a project" (The ego ideal pp. 40–41).
 For example, a child who fantasizes that she has greater abilities than a star athlete or musician may well eventually realize these goals, if her fantasy includes daily practice.
 When one project is complete, the child will fantasize further, leading to further work and further development.
 Even if the child successfully imitates his model, however, the ego ideal will interpret this "success" as failure.
 For in its quest for omnipotence, the ego ideal "prefers absolute solutions" (The ego ideal pp. 40–41).
 The tension between the ego and its ideal is only lessened with maturity, when the adult, having reached Freud's "scientific" stage, acknowledges that omnipotence is unattainable by anyone (The ego ideal pp. 29–30).